14Richa/impc-project/README.md

 3. Use the filters to display data for specific genes or top-level phenotype terms.
 4. Use the slider to adjust the percentage of genes displayed based on their  highest count  of phenotype associations.

+## Deployment

+This app has been deployed to Netlify and can be accessed at: https://14richa-impc.netlify.app/#/admin/default.

 ## Technologies Used

 -   React:  [https://reactjs.org/](https://reactjs.org/)